DOL-003/dol-003-web/app/views/compendium/content/contributing.md

 ## Content guidelines

+- Do not use first person language.
+- Use an objective tone and characterize the basis of all subjective recommendations.
+  - For instance, "Many community members recommend..." or "The general consensus of most modders..."
+- Speak in present tense unless describing specific historical or upcoming events.
+The Compendium is meant to represent the current state of GCC modding.
+- Do not use hyperbolic language.
+- Use American English standards for spelling and grammar by default.

+### Organization

+With specific exceptions, each top-level page should be a **component page** describing a component or group of components of a GameCube controller.

+A component page may describe subcomponents within the page, or split subcomponent information out into subpages if the amount of detail warrants it.
+For instance, the [buttons](/compendium/buttons) page describes all buttons inline since there isn't much to say about them, but the [analog sticks](/compendium/sticks) page has subpages for each different part of the analog stick assembly since each subcomponent has a large amount of related information.

+Each mod should be covered by its own **mod page** nested under a **Mods** page under the relevant component.

+### Pages

 Every page should be explanatory in tone, and generally go from more general to more detailed information.

 Component pages should cover, in roughly this order: